NanoFlow: Towards Optimal Large Language Model Serving Throughput: Analysis

 \textbf{Network.} Finally, for tensor parallelism, collective network communication primitives are needed to synchronize the results after performing operations in multiple GPUs over different shards of data.
-The size of the data transmitted with collective communication equals to the size of inputs for dense operations.
-To support tensor parallelism, two AGs and one AR are required.
-As described in \S\ref{backgroud:serving}, AR requires gathering output from other GPUs, performing local summation, and broadcasting results, thus needs to transfer twice the activations, while AG transfers the activation once.
-Therefore, we can estimate the total data movement in bytes as $4\cdot B_{Dense}D_{model} Dtype\cdot L$, where the constant term $4$ comes from two AG and one AR.
-We can further derive the latency of a serving iteration from the network perspective as:
+The size of the data transmitted with collective communication equals the size of inputs for dense operations, which have dimension [$B_{dense}, D_{model}]$.
+To support tensor parallelism, two AGs and one ARs (or 2 ARs) are required~\cite{megatron-lm}.
+An AR requires gathering outputs from other GPUs, performing local summation, and broadcasting results, thus it needs to transfer the activations twice, while an AG transfers activations once.
+Therefore, in both cases, we can estimate the total data movement for one GPU in bytes as $4\cdot B_{Dense}D_{model} S_{type}\cdot L$.
+Thus, the latency from the network perspective is: